moazmuha/python-proxy/README.md

 •A Proxy Server using Python’s Socket API
 •Proxy server handles simultaneous TCP connections
 •Caches pages for set amount of time
-•Adds label to inform client if they are accessing a Cached or Fresh version of the page •Supports HTTP pages.
+•Adds label to inform client if they are accessing a Cached or Fresh version of the page <br> •Supports HTTP pages.
 Redirects any pages that use HTTPS

 ## Contents